 3. Create a

-Ecwid offers a Instant Site that’s a simple,
+Ecwid offers an Instant Site that’s a simple,

 4. Get a Google Business Listing

 If you wonder how to promote a business without money, focus on generating organic traffic from search engines.
 Many people search out local businesses through Google, so having a complete business listing here makes it easier for customers to find you.

-When people search for businesses like yours, you’ll come up both as a search result and within Google Maps. howcase your business hours, phone number, ratings, and get smartphone users quickly routed to your store with directions.
+When people search for businesses like yours, you’ll come up both as a search result and within Google Maps.
+Showcase your business hours, phone number, ratings, and get smartphone users quickly routed to your store with directions.

 Chances are your city has local business directories.
-Those are places you can get your business listed to get in front of more shoppers.
+Those are websites you can get your small business listed to get in front of more shoppers.

 First, make a list of available directories.
 Then ask around to see which of these your current customers look at to find which would be the most relevant for you.
 You may find that some are more worthwhile than others.